voloved/pokeemerald_fork/README.md

  - Animated Missingno follower sprite.
  - [Pressing Start in a Battle Will Show the Description of the Move.](https://github.com/pret/pokeemerald/wiki/Add-Description-Submenu)
  - [Allow Running From Trainer Battles](https://github.com/pret/pokeemerald/wiki/Allow-Running-From-Trainer-Battles)
-   - This will not work when running the Nuzlocke challenge.
+   - This will not work when running the Nuzlocke Challenge.
  - [Key Items With No Field Effect Will No Longer Be Register-able Nor Usable](https://github.com/pret/pokeemerald/wiki/Make-Key-Items-That-Cannot-Be-Used-In-The-Field-Not-Show-A-Use-or-Register-Option)
  - [Added BetterBag.
 This makes the bag be able to hold 78 more items.](https://github.com/pret/pokeemerald/wiki/Feature-Branches#BetterBag) [Credit: AsparagusEduardo]
    - This will keep compatability with an vanilla Emerald save file, but going back to the vanilla game saving in this game will cause battle items, treasures, and medicine to disappear.